SajavaC/SalesDB/README.md

 - **Business Value:** Highlights items with little or no demand across the store network, helping identify products that may require assortment review, romotional support, or adjustments to purchasing plans.

 #### `Expected_Demand_Pattern.sql`

-- **Purpose:** Calculates the average purchasing behavior for each product using stores with normal ordering patterns.
+Calculates the average purchasing behavior for each product using stores with normal ordering patterns.
--
-- **Output:**

 | Column | Description |
 |---------|-------------|